Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

-Seaweed is used to prepare a liquid fertilizer, rich in trace nutrients that are absent from most fertilizers.
-Kelp is the most commonly used seaweed although other seaweeds can also be used.
+Seaweed is used to prepare a liquid fertilizer rich in trace elements that are absent from most fertilizers.
+Kelp is the most commonly used seaweed, although other seaweeds can also be used.
 If you live nearby to the seashore, this weed will be available in abundance as it grows near water bodies.
 Don’t despair if you are not able to lay hands on seaweed.
-You can easily buy a seaweed fertilizer from the local garden center on an online store.
+You can easily buy seaweed fertilizer from the local garden center online.

-Step 1: Fill the bucket one third with water.
-Use tap water as chlorinated water is not suitable for this.
+Step 1: Fill the bucket one-third with water.
+Just remember, chlorinated water is not suitable for this.

 Step 2: Add seaweed to this bucket with as much quantity as it can contain with ease.

 Step 3: Cover the bucket and stir it occasionally every 2-4 days.
 The potency of fertilizer will increase over time.

 Step 4: It will be ready for use from a few weeks to a few months.
 When the solution is free from the smell of ammonium, you can use it.

 Step 5: Dilute one part of liquid seaweed with three parts of water before applying to the soil or garden bed.

 - Although it is not rich in NPK, it does contain trace minerals, vitamins, and enzymes that are not found in other fertilizers.

 - The nutrients boost cell growth in plants, which results in healthy, active, and disease-resistant plants.